palladius/gcp-cache/README.md

 This software works 'perfectly' with it (meaning "it works on my machine").

+### Phase 1.
+Populate local JSONs for the big Haduken

 1. Install the awesome https://github.com/palladius/org-folder-projects-graph and make sure its in the right path (../org-folder-projects-graph/) and run the org thingy on a few Orgs you own.
 That will create JSONs in your `../org-folder-projects-graph/.cache/`.
-2. Run `bin/gcloud-generate-info.sh`
+1. Run `bin/gcloud-generate-info.sh`
-3. Run `bin/populate-stuff-from-gcloud.sh`
+1. Run `bin/populate-stuff-from-gcloud.sh`
+1. Run BQ to parse Inventory from AssetInventory if you set it up in the past (I did): `make populate-asset-inventory-from-bq`.
+Not sure this will work for you but I hope.
-4. Look in awe: `make show-data` , it's all your stuff!
+Look in awe: `make show-data` , it's all your stuff!
 Some files will be empty, I know.

-5. Re-run `rake db:seed` or better `make seed-from-riccardo-other-script`.
+### Phase 2: The big Haduken

+1. Re-run  `make seed-from-riccardo-other-script` (a form of the familiar `rake db:seed`  which sets correctly certain ENVs - this is what you change in case your installation is different path than mine).
 It will look for the cache dir in (1) and stuff in here populated by (2)/(3).
 Awesome.
 Dont believe me?
 You should.

 See if you get any data with `make show-data`.
 Sample result: